spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-compositions.md

 ## Configuring compositions with data

-To utilize the data-driven approach, you can provide the composition data using static-experience data, or by loading the data from an external source like a backend API.
+To utilize the data-driven approach, you can provide the composition data using static-experience data or by loading the data from an external source like a backend API.
 For an example of how the static–experience data is provided, see [Feature sets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-feature-sets.html).

 The data configuration for a composition typically includes information about the components: their order, layout rules, styling options, and any other properties relevant to the composition.